-These Capital Facility Fees (also known as cap fees) recover some of the costs of available capacity from new users.
-Cap fees represent a significant component of City resources to finance utility infrastructure; these fees have generated more than $5 million in each of the last two fiscal years.
+Revenue from capital Facility Fees (also known as cap fees) represent a significant component of City resources to finance utility infrastructure; these fees have generated more than $7.5 million in each of the last two fiscal years.
 Development fee revenues along with debt, utility rates, and developer constructed pipelines have contributed to the construction of utility assets that deliver quality services to our community.

-In 2017, the North Carolina legislature passed House Bill 436 which contained new requirements for utility development fees.
-The City’s long-time water and sewer rate consultant was retained to conduct a new system development fee analysis as required by the legislation.
-The report is a final draft; the City is seeking public comment on the analysis.
-After 45 days of public comment, the consultant will consider the public comments for possible adjustments to the calculated fees.
-After the 45-day period, Council will hold a public hearing at the June 18, 2018 Council meeting before consideration and adoption of new development fee rates.
-Council cannot adopt a fee that is higher than the fee calculated in the analysis.
+As a requirement of the 2017 House Bill 436, modified in 2021, the City has again retained a consultant to conduct a new system development fee analysis.
+A copy of the fee analysis can be viewed on the Department of Water Management's website /DocumentCenter/View/52048/Water-Management_Capital-Facility-Fee_FY23-24.
+The analysis resulted in the proposed fees presented in Table 1 below.
+The City is now seeking public comment on the proposed fees.
+The City will consider the public comments for possible adjustments to the calculated fees, which will be updated in the current fiscal year (FY24).
+City Council will hold a public hearing at the October 2, 2023, City Council meeting before consideration and adoption of new development fee rates.
+City Council cannot adopt a fee that is higher than the fee calculated in the analysis.

 Questions and comments about the study should be directed to Water Management online at the link below, or via U.S. mail at the following address:

 Department of Water Management